khajdari/WhoopsPay/ARCHITECTURE.md

 ## System Overview

-WhoopsPay follows a modern full-stack architecture with clear separation of concerns, implementing both secure practices and intentional vulnerabilities for educational purposes.
+WhoopsPay follows a modern fullstack architecture with clear separation of concerns, implementing both secure practices and intentional vulnerabilities for educational purposes.

 ## 🏗️ High-Level Architecture